Welcome to Classic Equine!

 Short term and long term hospitalization

 Classic Equine has additional stalls for horses in need of hospitalization as well as individual paddocks for turnout during the day.
 A padded stall is also available for neurologic horses.
+Lighting can be altered for out of season breeding.

 Advanced lameness diagnostics